querycert/qcert/README.md

 `samples/oql/persons1.js`.

-### Run a compiled query
+### Run that compiled query

-To run a query compiled to JavaScript, you can call `java` for the `RunJavascript` query runner (It uses uses the Nashorn JavaScript engine for the JVM).
-You will need to pass it two pieces of
+To run the resulting JavaScript, you can the provided `RunJavascript` query runner written in Java (It uses uses the Nashorn JavaScript engine for the JVM).

-information: (i) the location of the Q\*cert runtime for JavaScript, and (ii) some input data on which to run the query.
-From the command line, you can do it as follows:
+You will need to pass it two pieces of information: (i) the location of the Q\*cert runtime for JavaScript, and (ii) some input data on which to run the query.
+From the command line, you can do it as
+follows:

 ```
 $ java -cp bin/*:bin/lib/* testing.runners.RunJavascript \
        -runtime runtimes/javascript/qcert-runtime.js \
        -input samples/oql/persons.input \
        samples/oql/persons1.js
 ```

 The input data in [`data/persons.json`](samples/data/persons.json)